BingX Review 2026

 Spot trading costs 0.1% maker and 0.1% taker.
 That matches Bybit, Bitget, and Binance at their base tiers.
 BingX futures fees sit at 0.02% maker and 0.05% taker.
 Bybit undercuts them at 0.01% maker, which matters if you are running high-frequency strategies.
 For copy trading users who execute maybe 10-20 trades per week through their followed traders, the fee difference between BingX and Bybit amounts to pocket change.

 Volume discounts kick in at $100,000 monthly.
-I hit VIP 1 during testing and saw fees drop to 0.08% on spot.
+At VIP 1, fees drop to 0.08% on spot.
 Withdrawal costs are average to slightly high.
 BTC at 0.0005 matches Bybit.
 ETH at 0.006 is above what Binance charges.
 USDT on TRC20 costs 1 USDT, standard across the industry.

 700+ Coins, but Not Trying to Be MEXC